dlang-tour/english/basics/interfaces.md

     Animal animal = dog; // implicit cast to interface animal.makeNoise();

-The number of `interface`s a `class` can implement isn't limited, but it can inherit from only *one* base class.
+Although a class may only directly inherit from *one* base class, it may implement *any number* of interfaces.

 ### NVI (non virtual interface) pattern